Awareness of memory loss may decline before a diagnosis of dementia, study suggests

 - 225,000 will develop dementia this year, that's one every three minutes

-- Alzheimer's Society research shows that 800,000 people in the UK have a form of dementia, more than half have Alzheimer's disease.
+- Alzheimer's Society research shows that 850,000 people in the UK have a form of dementia.
 In less than ten years a million people will be living with dementia.
-This will soar to 1.7 million people by 2051
+This will soar to two million people by 2051

 - Alzheimer's Society champions the rights of people living with dementia and the millions of people who care for them

 - Alzheimer's Society works in England, Wales and Northern Ireland